 NEXT STEPS: PUTTING PRESSURE ON EPA

 In the wake of the Chittenden County disaster and revelations, the USCC organized a Persistent Herbicide Task Force, now chaired by Paul Sellew.
-The Task Force developed the Position Statement, a work plan, and now is ramping up efforts to impact the herbicide re-registration process that the 3 most common persistent herbicides, Clopyralid, Picloram and Aminopyralid, will be undergoing over this coming year.
+The Task Force developed the Position Statement, a work plan, and now is ramping up efforts to impact the herbicide re-registration process that the 3 most common persistent herbicides, Clopyralid, Picloram and Aminopyralid, will be undergoing starting this year.
 The key elements of the workplan are:

 - Develop confidential reporting and tracking system so that the USCC can keep up with the scope and magnitude of the issue